openshift/openshift-origin-design/conventions/documentation/actionmenus.md

 **Topology right click action on a resource**
 ![action menus topology](../images/action-menus-topology.png)

-- Actions dropdowns should be styled as primary blue dropdowns.
+- Actions dropdowns are styled as primary blue dropdowns.
 - Exceptions are acceptable in cases where a different action(s) has been identified as the view's primary action.
 In these cases, the primary action(s) is usually pulled out of the dropdown and is styled as a primary button or dropdown to the left of the Actions dropdown, which will thus have secondary styling (e.g., Secrets details pages).

 ## Organization of Actions menu items